vic-ma/howtodismantle.github.io/_posts/2024-05-18-New-ways-to-access-SAP-How-OData-saves-the-Day-in-the-SAP-Soap-Opera.md

 Using the two services within Peakboard is pretty straightforward and almost needs no additional explanation.
 You can use the services just like any other OData endpoint.

-The screenshot shows the delivery entity.
-As we learned earlier the service accepts the shipping point VSTEL as filter.
-Any other filter doesn't have any effect as it is not processed in the current implementation.
+The following screenshot shows the delivery entity.
+As we learned earlier, the service accepts the shipping point `VSTEL` as a filter.
+Other filters don't have any effect, because it's not processed in the current implementation.

 ![image](/assets/2024-05-18/060.png)

-The entity for the SLFIGHT table works the same.
-However any kind of filter is not processed as there's no implementation for the filter (see ABAP code above).
-The screenshot shows that the filter is ignored.
+The entity for the `SLFIGHT` table works the same.
+However, no filters are processed, because there's no implementation for the filter (see the previous ABAP code).
+The following screenshot shows that the filter is ignored:

 ![image](/assets/2024-05-18/070.png)

-## conclusion
+## Conclusion

-Using OData instead of RFC should be considered very carefully.
-Creating a proper OData service needs a deep understanding and lots of effort to do.
-We need definetely very good reasons to do it.
-If in doubt, we always go for he traditional RFC way...
+You should consider things very carefully before using OData instead of RFC.
+Creating a proper OData service requires a deep understanding and lots of effort.
+You need very good reasons to ever do it.
+When in doubt, always go for the traditional RFC method.